ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_phase6_06.md

 Significant progress has also been made in the deployment and distribution area, with optimized package structure, separate extension packages, proper dependency management, and installation verification tools.
 These improvements make the SDK more accessible and easier to install and use.

-Progress has begun on user experience enhancements with the implementation of responsive design for mobile devices, making the application more accessible on a variety of screen sizes and devices.
-This is an important step toward making the SDK more user-friendly and accessible to a wider audience.
+The implementation of responsive design for mobile devices enhances the user experience by making the UI more accessible on various screen sizes, which is particularly important for researchers who may need to access the platform from different devices.

 With the completion of Phase 6, the Science Data Kit will be well-positioned as a comprehensive tool for scientific data analysis, with strong documentation, user-friendly interfaces, extensive data source support, and advanced analytical capabilities.